OrbitBaseIO/Employers/README.md

 ### Post job listings with ease

-Posr your job up in a manner of minutes!
+Post your job up in a manner of minutes!
 We offer direct one-to-one support for any inquiries you have.

 ## Save money: flexible pricing through bundle packages